zoomies: A tool to infer stellar age from vertical action in Gaia data: Results

 We publish the dynamical age model as an open-source, user-friendly tool called \texttt{zoomies}\footnote{www.github.com/ssagear/zoomies} \citep{sagear_ssagearzoomies_2024}.
 This tool takes an input of \textit{Gaia} data for any star with a \textit{Gaia} radial velocity and outputs a predicted age distribution.
 We use this tool to generate dynamical age predictions for several samples of stars.

 We note that dynamical age predictions generated by this tool are dependent on the precision and accuracy of ages in the calibration samples, as seen in the differing age probability distributions given \lnjzsp associated with each calibrated model, shown in Figure \ref{fig:RGB_MSTO}.
 Indeed, the uncertainty in the age-\lnjzsp relation contributes significantly to the wide tails of the age probability distributions (the median age uncertainty for the RGB sample from \citet{stokholm_unified_2023} $\sigma_{\tau} \approx 1$ $\mathrm{Gyr}$, and for the MSTO sample from \citet{queiroz_starhorse_2023} $\sigma_{\tau} \approx 0.5$ $\mathrm{Gyr}$).
 Age estimates generated for stellar populations that are similar to the calibration sample (in terms of $M_{\star}$ and \lnjz) may be considered in an absolute sense.
-However, for stellar populations that differ significantly from the calibration sample, it may be more useful to consider the generated age estimates as relative ages, e.g. in comparing older vs. younger groups within a larger population. \texttt{zoomies} offers functionality for users to calibrate a dynamical age model using any calibration samples with externally measured ages and \textit{Gaia} astrometric data; the precision of the resulting age estimates will depend on the age uncertainties in the chosen calibration sample and the associated scatter along the \lnjzsp axis.
+However, for stellar populations that differ significantly from the calibration sample, it may be more useful to consider the generated age estimates as relative ages, e.g. in comparing older vs. younger groups within a larger population.
+We perform a preliminary test to check this assertion, described in Appendix \ref{appendix:relative}.

+\texttt{zoomies} offers functionality for users to calibrate a dynamical age model using any calibration samples with externally measured ages and \textit{Gaia} astrometric data; the precision of the resulting age estimates will depend on the age uncertainties in the chosen calibration sample and the associated scatter along the \lnjzsp axis.
 In the following sections, we compare and discuss our dynamical age estimates for external stellar samples.